RustEnthusiast/nstd/README.md

 A cross-platform, fast, and safe general purpose C library written in Rust.

 The library is organized as a series of modules.
 The top level module `nstd` encompasses the entire crate.
-Each module can have their own submodules (eg. `nstd.core.def` or `nstd::core::def` with Rust syntax).
+Each module can have their own submodules (eg. `nstd.io.stdout` or `nstd::io::stdout` with Rust syntax).

 # Example using C